pace/cloud-sdk-ios/docs/index.md

     ...
 }
 ```
-*IDKit* will automatically try to refresh the previous session if you passed `cacheSession: true` during the setup.
+*IDKit* will automatically try to refresh the previous session.
 For all devices on iOS 12 and below a native permission prompt for the internally requested `ASWebAuthenticationSession` will be displayed to the user.

 ### Token refresh